 External Study Abroad Program

-You can't find a Study Abroad program that excites you?
-Once you have explored the various programs offered by the Global Education Office, you may find that you have an academic need that is not met by our programming.
+You can't find a study abroad program that excites you?
+Once you have explored the various programs offered by the Global Education Office, you may find that you have an academic need not met by our programming.
 This does not mean that you cannot study abroad!
 Mason will allow active, degree-seeking students to participate in any accredited program and earn transfer credits toward their degree.

 How does external study abroad work?